 WHAT IS ARIZONA YOUTH LEADERSHIP FORUM (AZYLF)?

-AZYLF is an innovative, 6-day conference, designed to foster personal growth for students and young adults who have disabilities, as they prepare for and progress through transition to adulthood.
+AZYLF is an innovative, 5-day regional conference, designed to foster personal growth for students and young adults who have disabilities, as they prepare for and progress through transition to adulthood.
 AZYLF believes leadership is a personal journey, and begins with maximizing leadership roles and responsibilities in your own life.
 AZYLF provides experiential learning opportunities to assist each individual as they identify and embrace their strengths and gifts, in conjunction with planning for their future.

 WHO PARTICIPATES IN AZYLF?